|Follow Naturenet on Twitter|

 Sometimes, people go onto private property, such as woodland, which is not apparently fenced off and where the owners do not seem to mind.
 The fact that there is no fence or no sign saying that the land is private does not mean that people can go there.
 Wandering on to farmers' fields or other places which are obviously private is clearly trespassing, but so is wandering over land which may not be so clearly private, if the public has no right of access.

 It is not normally possible to be a trespasser whilst legitimately on a right of way.
-However, if the user is not using the right of way as a route to get from one place to another, but using it for some other reason, such as to interfere with the landowner, they can be considered to be a trespasser.
-A real example of this (before open access land was in existence) concerned a hunt saboteur who was deemed by a court to be a trespasser for shouting and waving flags, whilst on a footpath, on a grouse moor.
+However, if the user is not using the right of way as a route to get from one place to another, but using it for some other reason, such as to interfere with the landowner, they could be considered to be a trespasser.
+A real example of this is Harrison -v- Duke of Rutland (1893) long before open access land was in existence.
+This case concerned a early hunt saboteur who was deemed by the court of appeal to be a trespasser for shouting and waving flags, whilst on a footpath, on a grouse moor.
 This important distinction was the purpose for which the person was there.
 This does not mean that it is always wrong to shout and wave flags on a footpath.
+Since 1893 the definition of what can be done on a highway has grown wider, and so it's still not entirely clear what, exactly, one can and cannot do whilst there.
+In 1999 Lord Irvine said: "Our rights of access to the highway do not include just the right to ‘pass and re-pass’ (and any reasonable activity that is strictly ‘incidental’ or ‘ancillary’ to passing and re-passing), but also any other reasonable activity.
+But there are certain tests laid down.
+Most importantly, our activity must not interfere with the ‘primary’ right to pass and re-pass (i.e. it must not be obstructive), and it must not be such as to cause a ‘nuisance’. "

 See The Countryside and Rights of Way Act 2000.
 Note that this applies only to specific areas and has many limitations.
 There is still no such thing as a general 'right to roam'.